Sverre J. Hoddevik

-Sverre J. Hoddevik (born 10 June 1946, in Selje) is a Norwegian politician for the Conservative Party.
+Sverre J. Hoddevik (born 10 June 1946, in Selje Municipality) is a Norwegian politician for the Conservative Party.

 He was elected to the Norwegian Parliament from Sogn og Fjordane in 1997, and was re-elected once, in 2001.
 (The Norwegian Parliament serves in four-year, fixed, terms.)

-Hoddevik was a member of Selje municipality council from 1983 to 1997, and he served as mayor from 1990.
+Hoddevik was a member of the municipal council for Selje Municipality from 1983 to 1997, and he served as mayor from 1990.